Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 First Things First: How We Pick Our Choices

-Revenue in the smart home industry has grown tremendously in the past few years, increased by 28.3% from last year alone.
+Revenue in the smart home industry has grown tremendously in the past few years and is expected to continue growing at 10.22% annually over the next several years.

 As a result, consumer interests surrounding the niche have also grown in recent years, and now we have hundreds—if not thousands—of quality blogs covering smart home products, DIY smart home tips, and home automation, among other related niches.